Woosmap/geofencing-ios-sdk/doc/GeofencingRegions.md

 WoosmapGeofencing.shared.locationService.removeRegions(type: LocationService.regionType.NONE)
 ```

-To remove only POI regions created by the result of the searchAPI, you can use this method  :
+To remove only POI regions created by the result of the search API, you can use this method  :
 ```swift
 WoosmapGeofencing.shared.locationService.removeRegions(type: LocationService.regionType.POI_REGION)
 ```